 Again, being clear and transparent here is a must.
 You don’t want to blindside them with an automatic renewal or a sudden end in service.
 Give them ample time to prepare and plenty of helpful information on what they can expect in the future.
 You can even throw in a few incentives for them to stick with you!

-Most importantly, though, this is an opportunity for you to emphasize how much you appreciate them as a customer, as well as remind them of the value that your services add.
+Most importantly, though, this is an opportunity for you to emphasise how much you appreciate them as a customer, as well as remind them of the value that your services add.
 This means taking what you know about them as an individual client and using it to add relevancy and a human touch to your renewal message.

-Note that the examples above are just some of the countless use cases for personalized communication and video.
+Note that the examples above are just some of the countless use cases for personalised communication and video.
 By elevating communications with dynamic content that speaks directly to customers’ needs, financial service providers can significantly enhance the customer experience and mitigate churn risk.